eth-educators/eth-docker/SETUP.md

 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku

-For example, Lighthouse with local openethereum and grafana:
+For example, Lighthouse with local geth and grafana:
 `COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml`

 > See [WEB](WEB.md) for notes on using the experimental Prysm Web UI